michael-awe/YODA/Encoding/README.txt

-This folder contains everything needed to encode and image with a secret message and to decode the message using Python.
+This folder contains everything needed to encode an image with a secret message and to decode the message using Python.

 Contains:
 1. babyyoda.png: The image that can be encoded